RoadToNowhereX/UniversalInjectorFramework/README.md

 ## Character Substitution

+> [!WARNING]
+> This feature is deprecated.
+Use the text processor feature instead.

 This feature allows to replace certain characters by others.
 It can be used to print characters not supported by the application due to the character set.
 Many Japanese game engines use the Shift-JIS charset, which doesn't have support for some characters used in the English language.

 The character substitution feature can be used to replace supported characters you don't need by characters you _do_ need.